Dr Peter Bunyard

 Dr Asif Iqbal

 Asif is a Birmingham Fellow in the Institute of Cardiovascular Sciences, University of Birmingham.
-Asif qualified with a BSc (Hons) in Biomedical Sciences from the University of Surrey in 2006.
-He went on to study for an MSc in Immunology of infectious diseases from the London School of Hygiene and Tropical Medicine, and then a PhD at the William Harvey Research Institute, QMUL.
+Asif qualified with a BSc (Hons) in Biomedical Sciences from the University of Surrey in 2006 and a PhD at the William Harvey Research Institute, QMUL.

 Dr Emily Offer